 That is not to say that simply wearing helmet grants motorcyclists immunity from being killed in accident.
 Unfortunately, many riders that take the proper precautions and wear adequate gear are killed in accidents every year.
 This is because of the fact that many accidents are not caused by motorcyclists themselves, but by other road users.

-The motorcycle accident cases in Southern California
+Motorcycle accident cases in Southern California

 Southern California has proven to be a particularly problematic location for motorcyclists.
 Steve Scauzillo of the San Gabriel Valley Tribune has described the problem in Southern California as a ‘silent epidemic’.
 The author notes that motorcycle fatalities have ‘more than doubled since 1997’, with most fatalities typically occurring in the ‘month of July’.
 Moreover, California has unfortunately been accredited with a position in the top fifteen worst states for motorcycle fatalities.

 Whilst there are a number of variables contributing to this increase, the author emphasizes the impact of the legalization of lane-splitting.
-California’s decision to introduce legal lane-splitting was in the attempt to minimize the horrendous congestion across California.
+California’s decision to introduce legal lane-splitting was attempting to minimize the horrendous congestion across California.
 Unfortunately, as a by-product of this, motorcyclists have suffered overall.
 This legalization allows motorcyclists to share the same lane to pass cars on the freeway – giving the riders less space and creating more risk of an accident.

 It is clear that measures need to be taken to reduce the impact the legalization has had on motorcycle accidents.
 Whilst you may be at home thinking that California should amply ‘just make lane splitting illegal again’, the solution to the problem is not that simple.
 Legislators argue that congested traffic poses a worse threat to riders than lane-sharing.
 One particular type of accident that congestion gives rise to is rear-end accidents because of stationary traffic.
 It follows, therefore, that legislators certainly have a difficult task on their hands.